menu

 Setting & Lifestyle

-New Gretna is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.
+One of the nice things about New Gretna is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.

 Demographics

-The citizens of New Gretna are very well educated compared to the average community in the nation: 37.43% of adults in New Gretna have a bachelor's degree or even advanced degree.
+The population of New Gretna is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 38.51% of adults in New Gretna have a bachelor's degree or even advanced degree.

-The per capita income in New Gretna in 2018 was $36,873, which is lower middle income relative to New Jersey, and upper middle income relative to the rest of the US.
-This equates to an annual income of $147,492 for a family of four.
+The per capita income in New Gretna in 2018 was $38,252, which is low income relative to New Jersey, and upper middle income relative to the rest of the US.
+This equates to an annual income of $153,008 for a family of four.
 However, New Gretna contains both very wealthy and poor people as well.

 The people who call New Gretna home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of New Gretna residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in New Gretna include German, Irish, English, Italian, and Polish.
+The greatest number of New Gretna residents report their race to be White, followed by Asian.
+Important ancestries of people in New Gretna include Irish, German, English, Polish, and Czech.

 The most common language spoken in New Gretna is English.
 Other important languages spoken here include Italian and Spanish.